 - 30. Over-the-counter food supplements, formulas, and/or Medical Foods, regardless of how administered except when used for Inborn Errors of Metabolism. - 31.
 Services, supplies, drugs and devices for the surgical treatment of any degree of obesity, whether provided for weight control or any medical condition. - 32.
 Services, supplies, drugs and devices for weight reduction or weight control.
 This Exclusion does not include intensive behavioral dietary counseling when services are provided by a Physician, physician assistant or Nurse Practitioner. - 33.
-Charges associated with health clubs, weight loss clubs or clinics.

-- 34. Services, supplies, drugs and devices for the treatment of Illness, Injury and/or complications resulting from services that are not Covered Medical Expenses, except for any services, supplies, drugs and devices which are Routine Patient Costs incurred in connection with an Approved Clinical Trial. - 35.
+Charges associated with health clubs, weight loss clubs or clinics. - 34.
+Services, supplies, drugs and devices for the treatment of Illness, Injury and/or complications resulting from services that are not Covered Medical Expenses, except for any services, supplies, drugs and devices which are Routine Patient Costs incurred in connection with an Approved Clinical Trial. - 35.
 Tutoring services. - 36.
+Any services, supplies, drugs and devices not provided in or by a Covered Provider. - 37.
+Services, supplies, drugs and devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature. - 38.
+Deluxe medical equipment including, but not limited to, durable medical equipment, prosthetics and communication devices except as included in the Durable Medical Equipment Benefit and the Prosthetic Benefit in the section entitled Benefits.

+39. Services or supplies for:

-Any services, supplies, drugs and devices not provided in or by a Covered Provider. - Services, supplies, drugs and devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature. - 38.
-Deluxe medical equipment including, but not limited to, durable medical equipment, prosthetics and communication devices except as included in the Durable Medical Equipment Benefit and the Prosthetic Benefit in the section entitled Benefits. - 39.
-All services, supplies, drugs and devices provided to treat any Illness or Injury arising out of employment as an athlete by or on a team or sports club engaged in any contact sport that includes significant physical contact between the athletes involved, including but not limited to football, hockey, roller derby, rugby, lacrosse, wrestling and boxing, where the Member's employer is not required by law to obtain coverage for Illness or Injury under state or federal workers' compensation, occupational disease or similar laws. - 40.
-Applied Behavior Analysis (ABA) services, except as specifically included in this Member Guide under Autism Spectrum Disorders. - 41.
-Services, supplies, drugs and devices provided outside of the United States, except if such services are provided as the result of an Emergency Medical Condition. - 42.
-Benefits will not be provided for any self-administered drugs dispensed by a Physician. - 43.
-Nonemergency care services or supplies provided out of the United States. - 44.
-Services, supplies, drugs and devices which are not listed as a Benefit as described in this Member Guide.
+- a.
+Intersegmental traction; - b.
+All types of home traction devices and equipment; - c.
+Vertebral axial decompression sessions; - d.
+Surface Electromyography (EMG); the measurement of muscle electrical activity with electrodes placed on the skin over the muscle; - e.
+Spinal manipulation under anesthesia; - f.
+Muscle testing through computerized kinesiology machines; - g.
+Balance testing through computerized dynamic posturography sensory organization test. - 40.
+All services, supplies, drugs and devices provided to treat any Illness or Injury arising out of employment as an athlete by or on a team or sports club engaged in any contact sport that includes significant physical contact between the athletes involved, including but not limited to football, hockey, roller derby, rugby, lacrosse, wrestling and boxing, where the Member's employer is not required by law to obtain coverage for Illness or Injury under state or federal workers' compensation, occupational disease or similar laws.